vsc-eco/docs/src/content/docs/04_Feeless In-Protocol Transactions.md

 VSC uses a **Resource Credit (RC)** model in place of conventional transaction fees.
 RCs act as an internal bandwidth allocation system, ensuring fair use of the network without requiring payments in a native token for each action.

 - RCs are **not tradable tokens**.
-- They are **tied to the amount of Hive Power (HP)** an account holds.
+- They are **tied to the amount of HBD** an account holds.
 - RCs are often automatically delegated to users by dApps and other Hive associated projects like VSC, creating an instant gasless experience.
-- Every user account has an RC pool that **regenerates over time** at a rate of approximately 22% per day, reaching full capacity in about 5 days if unused.
+- Every user account has an RC pool that **regenerates over time** at a rate of approximately 25% per day, reaching full capacity in about 4 days if unused.

 RCs are **consumed** when a user performs actions on-chain, such as: